7RU7H/Archive/Cloud/Kubernetes/Kubernetes.md

 	- etcd
 - Node - where compute workloads run
 	- Kubelet
-		- Agent running on a node
+		- Agent running on a node - processes the orchestration requests
 	- Kube-Proxy
 		- Responsible for local cluster networking
 		- Doesn't provide DNS services requires an add-on